 Zebulon Solutions is a leading product design and supply chain services company focused on getting products out of R&D and into stable manufacturing.
-We help our customers optimize their products for manufacturing and optimize manufacturing for their products.
 Our services include product design and development, supply chain optimization, and operational consulting.
-We make both products and supply chains manufacturing-ready, using an integrated engineering approach rooted in experience balanced with transparency.
-The results are high-quality products that can be manufactured on time and on budget.
+We have a unique focus of integrating design with supply chain teams that ensures products are high-quality and can be manufactured on time and on budget.

 Who We Are